-The older you get, the more you realise that most of the time, people are making things up as they go along.
-Stumbling forward with rules of thumb and mental models and “experience.”
-You pretend you knew all along either way.
+The older you get, the more you realise that much of the time, people are making it up as they go along – stumbling forward on rules of thumb, mental models and “experience”.

 Nine steelmanned theories about AI and work, each upending the last